 What is British food?
 British food comes from the nations that make up The United Kingdom of Great Britain and Northern Ireland.
 Technically, Northern Ireland, although part of the UK, isn’t part of Great Britain.
 Great Britain comprises the countries of England, Wales, and Scotland and refers to the island of Great Britain, so when discussing British food, you must remember to include Welsh, Scottish and English food.
 Each country that makes up our one country, has its own regional specialities.

 Britain makes its fish and chips from cold water local sea fish such as cod, hake and haddock.
-A good fish and chip shop will use truely fresh fish and you can get this just about anywhere in the UK.
+A good fish and chip shop will use truly fresh fish, not frozen, and you can get this just about anywhere in the UK.
 Fresh fish is not frozen.

 British fish and chip shops also sell side dishes like mushy peas, gravy and curry sauce, along with various other items like pies and sausages in batter.
 A good fish and chip shop will specialise in fish, the batter will be crisp perfection, and the chips will be made from freshly cut potatoes, no processed fries.

 Your fish should come with tartar sauce (a French addition), of course, and your chips sprinkled with salt and malt vinegar.
 Lemon wouldn’t be usual, we don’t grow many lemons in the UK, but you do find lemon often now.
 We never serve chicken salt with British fish and chips, that seems specific to Australia.

 Roast turkey is what we normally serve at Christmas, but roast chicken is the usual, every-week, sort of roast bird.
 Some will prefer roast duck, goose, or pheasant.

 A roast will usually come with potatoes, either roast potatoes, crispy from oven baking in fat, mashed or boiled, plus a minimum of two other steamed or boiled veg.
 Sometimes the veg will be in some sort of sauce or dressing.